 Our Pastoral Manager ensures all pupils and their families/carers receive a high standard of pastoral support.
 Specific staff are trained to support the medical needs of pupils and where relevant, personal care plans are put in place.
 The Behaviour Policy, which includes guidance on expectations, rewards and sanctions, is fully understood and adhered to by all staff.
 We have a zero tolerance approach to bullying (Behaviour Policy/Equalities objectives) in our school and will address the causes of bullying as well as the negative behaviours.
 We regularly monitor attendance and take the necessary actions to help improve both attendance and punctuality.
+Our Attendance Officer works with children and families to promote attendance and punctuality.
 All children are encouraged to participate in a wide range of extracurricular activities, where able, and are fully included in all clubs.
 We work with the Well Young Persons team who provide both group and individual support and we employ a Play Therapist who works 1:1 with children.